vikalpgandha/blockchain_basics_docs/README.md

 #### Using Truffle's Fake Ganache Network (`truffle migrate` || `truffle migrate --network development`)

 - If We execute `truffle migrate` without specifiying network config, truffle will deploy contract using `development` configs.

-- In this network config we don't need any additional setup as truffle itself is generating fake blockchain network and thus truffle will fake signature generation for all trasactions.
+- In this network config we don't need any additional setup as truffle itself is generating fake blockchain network locally and thus truffle will fake signature generation for all trasactions.

+- You can use this way to debug your code and that's why mainly you will end up using ganache network during your debugging phase.

+- Although we can use truffle's another product to monitor each and every transaction of ganache network, that is Ganache.

+- Follow [this section](#setup-truffle-ganache) to setup Ganache app inside your local machine.

 #### Using Test Network (Like Goerli) or Real Etherium Network